CiscoDevNet/axl-dotnet-samples/README.md

 ## Overview

-These C# samples demonstrates how to use the DotNet SoapCore package to read/update CUCM configurations with the AXL SOAP API.
+These C# samples demonstrate how to use the DotNet SoapCore package to read/update CUCM configurations with the AXL SOAP API.

 [https://developer.cisco.com/site/axl/](https://developer.cisco.com/site/axl/)